krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 Purely divergent behavior implies unbounded growth in the area under the sample path, but these four patterns are by no means exhaustive.
-The goal of sample path analysis is not to divide systems into rigid categories—linear vs. nonlinear, simple vs. complex—but to recognize that *any* deterministic or stochastic system may exhibit *any* of these behaviors under the right conditions.
-What matters is not classification, but having the tools to detect and understand mode shifts in system behavior when they occur.
+The goal of sample path analysis is not to divide systems into rigid categories—linear vs. nonlinear, simple vs. complex—but to recognize that, for a given sample path, *any* deterministic or stochastic system may exhibit *any* of these behaviors under the right conditions.
+What matters is not how we classify systems, but having the tools to detect and understand mode shifts in system behavior when they occur no matter what kind of system it is.

-Little’s Law holds in *any* of the convergent modes.
-This reframes the key
-question: rather than asking *whether* Little’s Law applies to a particular input-output system (it almost always does), we ask *when* it applies, *how long* it applies, and *under what limits*.
+This reframes the key question: rather than asking *whether* Little’s Law applies to a particular input-output system (it almost always does), we ask *when* it applies, *how it applies*, *how long* it applies, and *under what limits*.

 This becomes a practical matter—often resolved through domain-specific